petercai/notes/Android/Android app.md

 - A **spinner** provides a drop-down list of values.
 It allows you to choose a single value from a set of values.

+### Chronometer
+A chronometer is a type of text view that acts as a simple timer.
+It has built-in methods you can use to start and stop it, and it displays the elapsed time.

 ### array
 ![[Android app-2023726-1 1.png]]